cat-murphy/command-line-tutorial-murphy/tutorial/README.md

 **Write your answers here:**

-1. First incident type on 2/1/2025:
+1. First incident type on 2/1/2025: **the first type of incident to occur on 2/1/2025 was an injured/sick person**

-2. Total rows (excluding header):
+2. Total rows (excluding header): **18,351**

-3. Most recent date in file:
+3. Most recent date in file: **ok when i `tail`, the entry is from 12/30/2020?? but i don't think that's what you're looking for, so i went and used `less` with `/` to search for entries with 2025-08, and with that i just used the arrow key to find an entry from 08/28/2025 ... so i'm not sure what i did wrong**

 ## Searching for files and their contents